Stationary Couette-type flows in relativistic fluids: Generalized Couette problem at finite chemical potential

-In Fig.~\ref{fig:speeddoni}, we compare the predictions of Eqs.~\eqref{exactone} and \eqref{rogG}.
-As can be seen, neglecting the heat flux leads to a substantial overestimation of the flow velocity, rendering Rogava’s approximation even less accurate than the Newtonian result.
+By comparison, \citet{Rogava1996}, who neglected the effect of heat conduction, ended up solving the simplified equation $\partial_x u = -\Bar{C}$, and only obtained In Fig.~\ref{fig:speeddoni}, we compare the predictions of Eqs.~\eqref{exactone} and \eqref{rogG}.
+As shown, neglecting the heat flux leads to a substantial overestimation of the flow velocity, rendering Rogava’s approximation even less accurate than the Newtonian result.
 This discrepancy is particularly striking in the limit $v \,{\to}\, 1$, where Rogava’s approximate solution diverges everywhere (except at $x\,{=}\,0$), while the exact solution remains finite throughout the domain (except at the boundary), approaching